dotnet/aspnetcore/docs/BuildFromSource.md

 ## Visual Studio Code or other editor on Windows, Linux, Mac

-> :bulb: These steps apply editors other than Visual Studio Code.
+> :bulb: These steps also apply to editors other than Visual Studio Code.
 If you use a different editor, replace `code` in the steps below with your editor's equivalent command.

 1. To use Visual Studio Code for developing in this repo, you need [Visual Studio Code installed](https://code.visualstudio.com/) and the ability to [launch `code` from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).